Interested in Doing Business with the FBI

 Our Small Business Program Office (SBPO) works to encourage small businesses to pursue FBI procurements.
 We are committed to ensuring that small businesses are given priority in our procurement efforts.

 The SBPO advocates for small business by issuing full and partial set-asides that meet federal goals and regulations.
-We strive to contract with small businesses on 31.25 percent of our prime contracts and 38 percent of our subcontracts.

 FBI Small Business Goals in Detail